HackUnit/School_District_Analysis/README.md

 - The only difference shows in the Charter type, since Thomas High School is a charter school type.
 This change is 0.1% of each Charter metric.
 The District type was not affected.

-## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs:
+## Summary: Four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs:

 - The first change is the "9th" grade percentage has been replaced by NaN.
 With this change the Thomas High School's passing percentage dropped to 65% and the district summaries overall passing percentage dropped to 64.9%.